Illinois State Museum Collections

 The Illinois State Museum maintains collections of art, history, anthropology, and natural history which are critical resources to its education, research, publication, and exhibition programs.
 The Museum collections focus on the Midwestern U.S. with an emphasis on Illinois.

-The Museum’s collections are held at the Illinois State Museum, Research and Collections Center, and Dickson Mounds Museum.
+The Museum’s collections are stored at the Illinois State Museum, ISM-Research and Collections Center, and ISM-Dickson Mounds.
 The links below lead to additional information on each collection along with links to online collections content.

 Springfield, IL 62703

 Closed: All State Holidays

 Open to public only during programs or by appointment.

 The anthropology collection consists of more than 8 million archaeological specimens and ethnographic objects.
 It is among the most extensive in the United States.

 Policy on Research & Imaging of NAGPRA Collections